-Philosophy of Mind
+PHIL 345 Philosophy of Mind Three Credits LA

 This course will examine various theories about the nature of the self and personal identity.
 It will focus on three of the main issues in the philosophy of mind.
 [1] The mind/body problem.
 What is the relationship between my mind and my body?
 How do the two interact?
 Is the mind simply identical with one's brain?
 Can the mind exist apart from the brain?
 Can we say that computers have minds?
 [2] The problem of personal identity.
 What constitutes my identity?
 Am I the same person I was yesterday?
 Ten years ago?
 Will I continue to exist after my death?
-[3] The free will/determinism problem.
-Are my actions the product of free will or are they causally determined?
+[3] The free will/determined?
 Can I be held morally responsible for my actions if they are determined?
 Offered every three years.
 Prerequisite: PHIL 101

-PHIL 392-393-394

-Special Topics in Philosophy I-II-III
+PHIL 392-393-394 Special Topics in Philosophy I-II-III

 "Special topics" courses serve as a vehicle by which a division may offer a topical or thematic study not included in the regular course offerings.
 The specific content is indicated when the course is listed in the schedule of classes.
 Prerequisite: Permission of Department Chair